-Research strengths in physical anthropology include primate ecology and conservation; primate evolution; biomechanics and energetics; human evolution and diversity; and the study of early modern humans.
+Research strengths in biological anthropology include primate ecology and conservation; primate evolution; biomechanics and energetics; human evolution and diversity; and the study of early modern humans.

-First semester: 4 courses, covering broad areas of physical anthropology and related topics, plus courses in the other subfields of Anthropology.
+First semester: 4 courses, covering broad areas of biological anthropology and related topics, plus courses in the other subfields of Anthropology.

 First semester: Coursework, establish three-person doctoral committee, fulfill language requirement, and continue background research for second year paper and doctoral dissertation.
 The student will take an independent reading course (Anthropology 525) with her/his major advisor.

 Second semester: Coursework, including the completion of the second-year review paper, and work with the doctoral committee to assemble the theoretical and methodological background for the doctoral dissertation, through a continuation of the independent reading course (Anthropology 525).